AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 ## Prerequisites

-Since Firefly API is currently available on a limited basis, this tutorial assumes you have worked with your Adobe Representative and have the following:
+This tutorial assumes you have worked with your Adobe Representative and have the following:

 * An [Adobe Developer Console](https://developer.adobe.com/console/786177/home) account.
 * A [project](https://developer.adobe.com/developer-console/docs/guides/projects/projects-empty/) with Firefly API [OAuth Server-to-Server credentials set up](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/).